DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

     ![Image title](Assets/img3.7.gif){ width="700" }
     </figure>

 5. **Review** the list to ensure your chosen hotkey is not already in use by other action.
-If there is a key conflict, **follow** the steps from the previous section to remove or change the conflicting keybinding.
+If there is a key conflict, **follow** the steps from the above section to remove or change the conflicting keybinding.

 !!! success "Success"
     Cheers!
 You have successfully learned how to set up hotkeys for VS Code to boost up your productivity.